River Aire: History

-The deposit of silt by two tributaries close together, the Meanwood Beck from the north and the Hol Beck from the south created a crossing place and a settlement that became the town of Leeds.
-The Romans forded the Aire by a paved way at Castleford on the road connecting Doncaster with York which went north through the town near to the church.
+The deposit of silt by two tributaries close together, the Meanwood Beck from the north and the Hol Beck from the south, created a crossing place and a settlement that became the town of Leeds.
+The Romans forded the Aire by a paved way at Castleford on the road connecting Doncaster with York, which went north through the town near to the church.
 At this time, the River Don emptied into the Aire at Snaith, but the Dutch engineer, Cornelius Vermuyden, changed the course of the Don in the 1630s so that it flows into the Ouse after its confluence with the Aire.

 During the Great Frost of 1683–84 the river froze solid for a month in Leeds allowing a fair with an ox-roast and sports to take place, as described by Ralph Thoresby.

 An Act of Parliament was passed in 1699 to make the river downstream of Leeds navigable (the Aire and Calder Navigation) and a second act extended the navigable river upstream to Bingley.
 The second act formed the basis of the Leeds and Liverpool Canal.

 Between the mid 19th century and the late 20th, the River Aire was devoid of fish life downstream of Shipley because of pollution.
 Efforts have been made to return the river to a good wildlife status and fish and other wildlife exist all along the course of the river.

 Power stations

-There are three thermal power stations alongside the River Aire east of Castleford; Ferrybridge C, Eggborough and Drax.
-Drax takes its cooling water from the Ouse, but both Ferrybridge and Eggborough draw their water from the Aire.
-Both of these plants stopped generating in 2016, with Eggborough being a stand-by for capacity problems until March 2017.
+There are three thermal power stations alongside the River Aire east of Castleford: Ferrybridge C, Eggborough and Drax.
+Drax takes its cooling water from the Ouse, but both Ferrybridge and Eggborough drew their water from the Aire.
+Both of the latter plants stopped generating in 2016, with Eggborough being a stand-by for capacity problems until March 2017.

 A hydroelectric power station was installed on Brotherton Weir at Knottingley in November 2017.
-The £7.5 million project is expected to deliver 500 kilowatts and be operational for 100 years.
+This £7.5 million project was expected to deliver 500 kilowatts and be operational for 100 years.